 Leave Minimal Shopping Footprint

-Do you have concerns about contracting or spreading the COVID-19 virus?
-There are things you should and should not do while grocery shopping.
-Do you have the tendency to touch more items than you purchase?
+If you are concerned about contracting or spreading the COVID-19 virus, there are things you should and should not do while grocery shopping.

 Are you a cantaloupe thumper?
 You might prefer to dig through several heads of lettuce before adding one to your cart.
 Do you reach for the loaf of bread in the back of the shelf?
 How about picking up packages to read labels?
 Stop it.
 These pre-coronavirus behaviors are faux pas during a pandemic.
 They are as extinct as physical-contact social greetings.